Sequences

 In 10 Cauchy Sequences we define the notion of a Cauchy sequence, and prove it is equivalent to convergence.
 This lets us study all sorts of new convergent sequences, such as contraction maps.

-In 11 \blacklozenge Limits of Limits we get a first look at the complications that arise when multiple limits interact in a single expression.
+In ?sec-sequences-iterated we get a first look at the complications that arise when multiple limits interact in a single expression.
 Such limits underlie many interesting situations in analysis, from the theory of power series, to the commutativity of partial derivatives and the ability to differentiate under the integral.